-Program History: First there were gardens for 7 schools (2003-2006 implementation) then at the Athol Memorial Hospital, then community food resiliency that we’ve cultivated for several years came to exciting fruition in 2011 with the launch of our new Grow Food Everywhere for Health and Justice initiative.
+Program History: First there were gardens for 7 schools (2003-2006 implementation) then at the Athol Memorial Hospital, then community food resiliency came to exciting fruition in 2011 with the launch of our Grow Food Everywhere for Health and Justice initiative.
 Our community suffers from hunger, childhood obesity and economic despair.
-In uplifting response and towards wellness for all, we create raised bed gardens that provide nutrition education and real food for anyone in need at our local community health center.
+In uplifting response and towards wellness for all, we created raised bed gardens that provide nutrition education and real food for anyone in need at our local community health center.

-In 2012 gardens are being implemented at the Orange Innovation Center, a converted factory, and will be cared for by tenants including a food coop and CHD, a social service agency, with food nourishing clients and the Orange Food Pantry.
-By the end of 2012, twenty low-income families will have received raised beds that by season’s end burst with salad greens, tomatoes, cukes and beans.
+In 2012 we added gardens at the Orange Innovation Center, a converted factory, cared for by tenants and master gardener Pat Conrad who brings food to the Orange Food Pantry.
+In addition, by the end of 2012, twenty low-income families received raised beds abundant with salad greens, tomatoes, cukes and beans.
 Fresh food for all, one household at a time.
 Then we created gardens at the local public library, the North Quabbin Community Co-op, and the Orange Food Pantry.

-Each family’s garden journey begins with the arrival of community resources: locally milled lumber, a truck filled with rich soil from Clearview Compost, and a crew of enthusiastic Seeds of Solidarity staff and youth leaders from our SOL Garden program.
-Families share successes and challenges with each other, and Seeds of Solidarity staff and youth leaders visit through the season.
-Grow Food Everywhere beds include a “mini-hoophouse” to extend abundant crops and much-needed nourishment of their family well into the winter, and enable an early start to fresh salads come spring.
+A garden creation begins with the arrival of community resources: locally milled lumber, a truck filled with rich soil from Clearview Compost, and a crew of enthusiastic Seeds of Solidarity staff and sometimes volunteers.
+Seeds of Solidarity staff and youth leaders visit through the season.
+Grow Food Everywhere beds can include a “mini-hoophouse” to extend abundant crops and much-needed nourishment of their family well into the winter, and enable an early start to fresh salads come spring.